FeldmannJR/nexus3-docker-image/README.md

 ## Environment Variables

 ### `NEXUS_ADMIN_PASSWORD`
-The password for the user.
+The password for the admin user.
 Default: `admin123`

 ## Persist Data
 All the data is stored in `/nexus-data`, just create a volume.